OpenTelemetry Beta

 Customize the exporter

-When OpenTelemetry is instrumenting your application, it's necessary to export the data to our standalone agent so that it can then be sent to our API.
+When OpenTelemetry is instrumenting your application, it's necessary to export the data to our collector so that it can then be sent to our API.

-In the code examples shown earlier, an OpenTelemetry HTTP traces exporter is already configured to send data to this endpoint on the standalone agent: http://localhost:8099/enriched/v1/traces
+In the code examples shown earlier, an OpenTelemetry HTTP traces and metrics exporter are already configured to send data to this endpoint on the collector:

 Port 8099

-is different than OpenTelemetry's default port, so it's required to specify to export data to our standalone agent.
+is different than OpenTelemetry's default port, so it's required to specify to export data to our collector.

-port, but if this is not possible, the port can be changed with the opentelemetry_port
+port, but if this is not possible, the port can be changed with the http_port

 config option.
-Ensure that you also update the ports definition in the Install the AppSignal agent step for the Docker command if you've chosen to install the standalone agent using the Docker image.
+Ensure that you also update the ports definition in the Install the AppSignal collector step for the Docker command if you've chosen to install the collector using the Docker image.

-Most OpenTelemetry exporter packages automatically append the /v1/traces
+Most OpenTelemetry exporter packages automatically set the export path to /v1/traces

-as the path, but for some languages (like Python and Node.js) it may be needed to specify the entire path: http://localhost:8099/enriched/v1/traces
+for metrics, but for some languages (like Python and Node.js) it may be needed to specify the entire path.

-If your app is using the standalone agent's Docker container, change localhost
+If your app is using the collector's Docker container, change localhost

-to the container's (host) name to send the data to the correct host on the internal network, like http://appsignal-agent:8099/enriched/v1/traces
+to the container's (host) name to send the data to the correct host on the internal network, like:

 Test the app!